 Food drives are a great place to do some good.
 Donate canned or shelf-stable pantry items which will be assembled into packages for those less fortunate than us.

 You can also donate…you!
 Your time and smile go far (sometimes a lot further than a check) during the holiday season.
 Volunteer to serve food at a shelter.
 Cook and deliver dinner to a busy or elderly neighbor.
 Bake cookies and deliver them to the local fire or police station.

 There are many ways to make the world brighter this holiday season and many ways to give of yourself.
 Service to others is what makes us fully engaged in our humanity.
 We receive as much as we give when we give of ourselves.

-In our house this season, with so many people struggling to recover from storms, fires and other natural disasters, we are choosing to skip the stuff buying.
-There's no one in our lives who needs anything while these need so much.
-We are choosing to donate to charities who help those in need instead.
-Our money is going to http://hispanicfederation.org/media/press_releases/a_hurricane_relief_fund_for_hurricane_maria_victims_in_puerto_rico/
+In our house this season, with so many people struggling to recover from storms, fires and other natural and political disasters, we are choosing to skip the stuff buying.
+There's no one in our lives who needs anything while these people need so much.
+We are choosing to donate to charities who help those in need instead, from the ACLU to Planned Parenthood to our local food banks, Manna and Philabundance.

 How will you do good this season?